Youth Summer Programs 2026

 Summer Theater Camp

-Campers explore story-making and character development through their own cultural heritage and folklores, culminating in an original ensemble performance shared with the community.
+Led by Speaking Out Collective’s Laura Mann-Hill, this 3-week camp will explore story-making and character development through participants’ own cultural heritage and folklore, culminating in an original ensemble performance shared with the community.

 3 weeks, June 15 - July 3, 2026